docker/getting-started/docs/tutorial/our-application/index.md

     Please check that the file `Dockerfile` has no file extension like `.txt`.
 Some editors may append this file extension automatically and this would result in an error in the next step.

-1. If you haven't already done so, open a terminal and go to the `app` directory with the `Dockerfile`.
+1. If you have already done so, open a terminal and go to the `app` directory with the `Dockerfile`.
 Now build the container image using the `docker build` command.

     ```bash
     docker build -t getting-started .